Susceptible turfgrass: Kentucky bluegrass, fine-leaf fescue, bentgrass, ryegrass, and Bermuda grass.

 Powdery mildew is also common in areas with poor air circulation, but does not require a film of water to infect turf.

-• Avoid levels of nitrogen and irrigation that produce lush leaf growth.
+• Avoid high levels of nitrogen and irrigation that produce lush leaf growth.

 • Raise the mower height.